com-480-data-visualization/com-480-project-artemis/README.md

 ***What others have already done with the data?***

 1.
 The first very interesting source we have is [Kaylin Pavlik's presentations of the dataset](https://www.kaylinpavlik.com/50-years-of-pop-music/).
 She is the person who has created the dataset.
-Through the above website, she provides basic statistics, information on the context such as the evolution of the ranking policy, as well as interesting analysis on the dataset, such as the most characteristic lyrics by decade (cf. image below).
+Through the above website, she provides basic statistics, information on the context such as the evolution of the ranking policy, as well as interesting analysis on the dataset, such as the most characteristic lyrics by decades (cf. image below).

 ![alt text][lyrics_plot]

 [lyrics_plot]: https://github.com/com-480-data-visualization/com-480-project-artemis/blob/master/images/lyrics_plot1.png "Most characteristic lyrics by decade."

-Kaylin Pavlik is an american data scientist passionate about music.
+Kaylin Pavlik is an American data scientist passionate about music.
 She has done a lot of other projects which are available [here](https://www.kaylinpavlik.com/).
 It may be interesting sources for later.

 2.
 The Pudding is a digital publication that explains ideas debated in culture with visual essays.
 Their project [How Music Taste Evolved ](https://pudding.cool/2017/03/music-history/) enables to see the top 5 songs and listen to the top 1 song through time.
 They used the same dataset we do, and created a very enjoyable platform to listen to old songs, while visualising the evolution of popular songs : we love it !